Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Main Intelligence Directorate of the Armed Forces of Ukraine (GUR) confirmed the information on February 11.
 GUR said that Starlink terminals were installed in units of the Russian 83rd Guards Assault Airborne Brigade operating near the villages of Kleshcheevka and Andreevka, south of the city of Bakhmut.

-Earlier, engineer Oleh Kutkov, who helped design Starlink terminals for the Ukrainian military, said that Russian forces had begun using them on the front lines.
-The devices were purchased through third countries and resold by dealers in Russia.
+Earlier, engineer Oleh Kutkov, who helped design Starlink terminals for the Ukrainian military, said Russian forces had begun using them on the front lines.
+The devices were purchased through third countries and resold by Russian dealers.

 A Starlink terminal at a location in the Russian-controlled area in this photo released on February 10.
 Photo: VOU